 - 1. Effluent monitoring is required to: - A. Determine compliance with NPDES permit conditions; - B. Identify operational problems and aid in improving plant performance; - C. Provide information on wastewater characteristics and flows for use in interpreting water quality and biological data; and, - D. Determine Reasonable Potential Analysis for toxic pollutants. - 2.
-An effluent sampling station shall be established for each point of discharge and shall be located downstream of any in-plant return flows where representative samples of the effluent (after receiving all treatment) can be obtained.
-Effluent samples may be obtained at a single station provided that such station is representative of the effluent quality at all discharge points.
+An effluent sampling station shall be located downstream of any in-plant return flows where representative samples of the effluent can be obtained.
 Any changes in sampling station locations must be approved by the Executive Officer. - 3.
-The following shall constitute the effluent monitoring program:
+The following shall constitute the effluent monitoring program for Discharge Serial No. 001: